ymkn/YuTofu/README.md

 YuTofu is equipped with a 4-pin JSF socket compatible with [Unified Daughterboard](https://github.com/Unified-Daughterboard), in addition to an onboard USB Type-C connector and mounting holes compatible with the GH60-compatible layout.
 This means that the PCB can be used not only in the Tofu60 2.0 case but also in common GH60-compatible cases, i.e. [Tofu60 Redux Case](https://kbdfans.com/products/tofu60-redux-case).

-However, please note that YuTofu only provides the PCB and does not include any switch plates, so you will need to prepare one yourself.
-It is recommended to modify the switch plate included with the Tofu60 2.0/Tofu60 Redux.
-Be aware that the difficulty of modification may vary depending on the material.

 ## Default Layout

 You can customize the layout with [Vial](https://get.vial.today/) configurator.